Early Career Researcher Network

 Changemakers Programme

-In May 2024, the ECR Network launched Round 2: Call for Applications for peer-led projects which contribute to the priority areas of the ECR Network, including:
+In May 2024, the ECR Network launched Round 2 for peer-led projects which contribute to the priority areas of the ECR Network, including:

-One project was selected with the goal to make distinct contribution to the future direction and development of the Network:
+One project was selected and one project was renewed from Round 1 with the goal to make distinct contribution to the future direction and development of the Network.

 Investigating the experiences of racialised Early Career Researchers at LSE